|Name||北京 (běi jīng) ['north' 'capital'] Old Name Peking WG|

 Fossil hominids ‘Peking Man’ (a form of Homo erectus ➚) from 750,000 years ago have been found nearby.
 Habitation by modern man began about 10,000 years ago.
 Ji, the first city founded near the site of Beijing was the capital of the Yan kingdom in the Warring States period.
 Its importance waned and only much later, during the Yuan dynasty when the Mongols established their capital Dadu Great Capital at Beijing did it become a large, bustling city.
 Beijing was greatly extended during the following Ming dynasty with the great dynastic administrative quarter The Forbidden City laid out according to Feng Shui rules.
 For details of the Ming city design see our Architecture section.
 In Chinese tradition south is the most important direction and so the southern gate of the Forbidden City ‘Qianmen’ was the largest and most lavish gateway.
 The gate separates the northern 'Imperial' district from the old southern town.
 The Imperial Dragon Throne faced south and was considered the very center of the civilized world.

-The city was one terminus of the ancient Silk Route which led towards Beijing from the West; while Tianjin to the south-east served as Beijing's port and industrial center; making Beijing an ideal site for the administration of the whole of China.
+The city was one terminus of the ancient Silk Route which threaded it way towards Beijing from the West; while Tianjin to the south-east served as Beijing's port and industrial center; making Beijing an ideal site for the administration of the whole of China.
 The Boxer Rebellion 1898-1900 brought conflict to the heart of Beijing.
 On 20th June 1900 the German ambassador was killed by the Boxers who then attacked the foreign legations, besieging them for 55 days.
 When the Western powers lifted the siege they exacted further humiliating concessions under the International Protocol of 1901 from Dowager Express Cixi.

 During the Nationalist (Republican) era 1928-1949 the city was renamed ‘Beiping Peiping WG’ (Northern Peace).
 The Marco Polo Bridge [Lugouqiao (卢沟桥)] is an ancient bridge over the Yongding River dating back to the Song dynasty.
 It was given this name because Marco Polo greatly admired it in a famous description.
 The bridge is 768 feet [234 meters] long with eleven stone arches.
 The parapets are decorated with stone lions, each one different.
 It was repaired in the Ming and Qing dynasty after flood damage.
 On 7th July 1937 an incident near the Marco Polo Bridge marked for many the beginning of the Second World War, when Japanese soldiers fired on Chinese troops apparently as part of a training maneuver.